Near-Field Integrated Sensing and Communications: System Model

-Let $r_k$, $\theta_k$, and $\beta_k$ denote the distance, angle, and complex channel gain of user $k$, respectively.
-The near-field communication channel vector $\mathbf{h}_k \in \mathbb{C}^{N \times 1}$ between the BS and the user $k$ can be modeled as In contrast to communication, target sensing based on the monostatic sensing setup relies on the echo signal received at the BS.
+In contrast to communication, target sensing based on the monostatic sensing setup relies on the echo signal received at the BS.
 Therefore, the round-trip channel needs to be considered.
 Let $r_s$, $\theta_s$, and $\beta_s$ denote the distance, angle, and complex channel gain of the sensing target, the near-field round-trip channel matrix $\mathbf{G} \in \mathbb{C}^{N \times N}$ for target sensing is given by

 \begin{remark} \textbf{(Benefits of near-field communication)} \emph{According to \eqref{commu_channel}, the near-field communication channel is determined by both distance and angle of communication users.
 This is fundamentally different from the far-field communication channel, which only depends on the angle.
 Therefore, even if the users are located in the same direction, they can still be distinguished in the distance domain, resulting in low inter-user interference.} \end{remark}